yetanotherion/jmoab_migration/05_big_bang.md

 --
 * must automate translation of plugins:
    * 47 plugins used in the JMOAB
-   * with converting 28 only, heavy lifting performed (other plugins scarcely used).
+   * Among 47, 28 to convert as others are scarcely used.

 --